How to Set Up a Dedicated Minecraft Server on Linux

 java -Xmx1024M -Xms1024M -jar server.jar nogui

-Before the server can start, you will need to accept Mojang’s license terms.
-To do this, you will need to open the document in your chosen text editor.
+Before the server can start, you must accept Mojang’s license terms.
+You will need to open the document in your chosen text editor to do this.
 The example below will use Vim.
-The following command will open the document.
+The following command will open the document:

 vim eula.txt

-Once you have accepted the terms, you can start a Screen session and start the Minecraft server again.
+Once you accept the terms, you can start a Screen session and the Minecraft server again.
 Type the screen command to start a new terminal session within your current session.
-Then, type the command you used before to start the Minecraft server.
+Then, type the command you used before (as shown below) to start the Minecraft server:

 screen